jbmilgrom/blogg/src/post/engineering-description-tape.md

 hasTOC: yes
 ---

-# The Description Tape: A Theory of AI-Era Software Engineering

 Software rots over time.
 Documentation drifts, conventions erode, and the codebase grows faster than anyone's ability to hold it in their head.

 > Systems program building is an entropy-decreasing process, hence inherently metastable.
 Program maintenance is an entropy-increasing process, and even its most skillful execution only delays the subsidence of the system into unfixable obsolescence.[^brooks]